![]() |

 a) Hospital-based organized clinics must:

-C) be clinically integrated as evidenced by the following:
+C) Be clinically integrated as evidenced by all of the following:

-ii) fully integrated within the financial system of the main hospital, as evidenced by shared income and expenses between the main hospital and the clinic; and
+ii) Fully integrated within the financial system of the main hospital, as evidenced by shared income and expenses between the main hospital and the clinic.

-iii) held out to the public and other payers as part of the main hospital; and
+iii) Held out to the public and other payers as part of the main hospital.

 4) Meet the applicable requirements of 89 Ill.
 Adm.
 Code 148.40(d).

-c) Rural health clinics must be certified by the Health Care Financing Administration as meeting the requirements for Medicare participation.
+c) Rural health clinics must be certified by the Centers for Medicare and Medicaid Services as meeting the requirements for Medicare participation.

 d) Federally Qualified Health Centers (FQHC):

-B) based on the recommendation of the Health Resources and Services Administration within the Public Health Service, are determined to meet the requirements for receiving such a grant.
+B) Based on the recommendation of the Health Resources and Services Administration within the U.S. Department of Health and Human Services, be determined to meet the requirements for receiving a grant.

-2) Section 4602 of the Omnibus Budget Reconciliation Act of 1990 (OBRA 90), which amended Section 1902(a)(55) of the Social Security Act (42 USC Section 1396a(a)(55)), requires states to receive and initially process Medicaid applications from low-income pregnant women and children under 19 years of age at locations other than the local Department of Human Services (DHS) office.
-Such a site is referred to as an outstation.
+2) Section 1902(a)(55) of the Social Security Act (42 USC 1396a(a)(55)), requires states to receive and initially process Medicaid applications from low-income pregnant women and children under 19 years of age at locations other than the local Department of Human Services (DHS) office.
+These sites are referred to as outstations.

-A) Outstations will be located at those FQHCs which the Department determines serve heavy Medicaid populated areas.
-For areas in which the Department determines that maintaining outstation workers is not economical, the DHS local office will continue to be the application location.
+A) Outstations will be located at those FQHCs that the Department determines serve heavy Medicaid populated areas.
+For areas in which the Department determines that maintaining outstation workers is not economical, the DHS Family Community Resource Center (FCRC) will continue to be the application location.

 C) Costs allowable under the federal outstation mandate for completing the Medicaid application will be itemized in Section B of Schedule I of the FQHC Medicaid cost report and will be provided annually in the FQHC cost reporting process.
 These allowable costs will be collected, computed and calculated, and will result in the establishment of an outstation administrative rate and a Medicaid rate.
 The allowable costs are: